alloba/book-of-hours-notes/books/Musgrave's Sketches.md

 [[world-at-large/Musgrave Dewulf|Musgrave]], 4th Baron Brancrug, was widely mocked as 'the Bleating Baron' and 'the Lamb Dewulf', but these sketches reveal a complex, sombre inner life.
 ### Partial Study Description
+I'm Reading...

+'Art begins in Colours; grows Dappled; finally is either mostly Darkness, or mostly Light.'
 ### Study Complete Description
+I've Read...

+Musgrave discusses the temptation of the perfectly minimal 'palest painting'.
+He has so far managed to resist this temptation, but does guiltily describe success in using Sights and Sensations with Winter-aspect to create first a 'chilly elixir' from flowers, which he believes he can refine further into a 'final pigment'...